 At St. Cuthbert Mayne we believe in the principles of inclusive education.
 The Learning Support Department works hard to support students to achieve the highest level possible and to overcome any barriers to learning.
-Our aim is to ensure that there is best possible provision in place to ensure that all the students have access to a broad and balanced curriculum.
+Our aim is to ensure that the best possible provision is in place, to ensure that all the students have access to a broad and balanced curriculum.

 The Learning Support Department co-ordinates the provision for pupils with Special Educational Needs.
-Support can be provided in class within the mainstream or as individuals or as small group withdrawal.
+Support can be provided in class or as an additional intervention outside of the classroom.
+This may be in a small group or 1:1 mentoring session.

 Currently we work with a range of Special Educational Needs and have appropriate strategies in place according to the needs of the students.
-Support is provided by an experienced team of Learning Mentors (LM’s) who have wide skill and knowledge base.
+Support is provided by an experienced team of Learning Mentors (LM’s) who have a wide skill and knowledge base.
 Their aim is to enable each student to access the curriculum and fulfil the lesson objectives but also allow the students to become independent learners both for in school and for later life.
-Our aim is not to have the students to be reliant on 1:1 adult support.

 Students experiencing difficulty completing Home Learning are able to access support in the Home Learning Club based in the library.